bowseruk/readme-generator-nodejs/README.md

 Please contact me with any questions by:

-- Github Discussion - Add a discussion to this repo.
+- Github Discussion: Add a discussion to this repo.

+- My Github Username is [BowserUK](https://github.com/bowseruk): Feel free to find more contact details or browse my other Repos.